pradchan/PetClinicGold/README.md

 Create DBCS instance
 --------------------

 Create a DBCS service instance.
-The name of the service is user specifiable and won't have an impact on the example.
+The name of the service must be `MyDB` to match configuration values used in this example.

 Create DevCS PetClinic Project
 ------------------------------